ludus-leonis/FreeBeeGee/docs/datamodel.md

 `z`
 : The z-coordinate (z-index) within the layer.

-In addition, pieces can have the following properties.
+In addition, pieces can have the following optional properties.
 If omitted, they default to certain values.

 `w`
 : The width of the piece, in grid spaces.
-Defaults to 1.
+Defaults to `1`.

 `h`
 : The height of the piece, in grid spaces.
-Defaults to 1.
+Defaults to `1`.

 `r`
 : The rotation of the piece.
-Can be 0, 90, 180 or 270.
-Defaults to 0.
+Can be `0`, `60`, `90`, `120`, `180`, `240`, `270`  or `300`.
+Defaults to `0`.

 `side`
 : The side of the piece currently shown, usually one of the asset's media files.
-Defaults to 0.
+Defaults to `0`.

 `n`
 : The number of the piece.
 This is a small digit displayed on the piece to distinguish multiple pieces with the same artwork (e.g. different Goblins).
-Can be 0..15.
-Defaults to 0 = none.
+Can be `0`..`15`.
+Defaults to `0` = none.

-`color`
+`c`
-: The index of the border/background-color/style.
-Can be 0..? and depends on the available styles in the template.
-Defaults to 0.
+: An array of colors, mostly one.
+Each number in this array is an index of the of the colors defined in the room's tempalte.
+Can be 0..?.
+Defaults to `[0]`.
+It depends on the type of piece what these colors are used for (e.g. border, background, ...).

-`label`
+`t`
-: A short text to be displayed on/next to the piece.
-Defaults to '' (empty string).
+: An array of optional texts of a piece.
+Currently only the first entry in the array is used.
+Is used as note's text or as small label next to the piece for other types.
+Defaults to `[]`.

 `expires`
 : Timestamp in seconds-since-epoch when this piece expires.
 It should no longer displayed if that time is reached.
 Clients should compare it with the `Servertime` HTTP header and not with a local clock value.
 No `expires` field means no expiration.